 9. How do I start learning Python for kids?

 Learn Python with Create & Learn!
-You can get started with a free award-winning introductory Python virtual class to build foundational Python skills, create fun projects, and set yourself up for coding success in high school and beyond.
+You can get started with a free award-winning introductory virtual free Python class to build foundational Python skills, create fun projects, and set yourself up for coding success in high school and beyond.
 Or explore all of our coding for teens options.

 10. What is the best way to learn Python for beginners?